 PURE 50’S TONE, MODERNIZED.

-The Lindy Fralin Pure P.A.F. humbucker is Lindy’s favorite humbucker we make.
-Based on the specifications of the original 50’s Gibson® P.A.F. pickups, the Pure P.A.F. humbucker is clean, articulate, and clear.
-This pickup will give you a vintage, clean tone that’s more articulate than most modern humbuckers.
+The Lindy Fralin Pure P.A.F. humbucker is our best-selling traditional humbucker.
+We based this model on the specifications of the original 50’s Gibson® P.A.F. pickups.
+Our Pure P.A.F. humbucker is clean, articulate, and clear.
+This pickup will give you a clean vintage tone that’s articulate and dynamic.
 The Pure P.A.F has a lower output, which is more dynamic and expressive than higher output pickups.
-Lindy’s passion for the sound of vintage 50’s humbuckers led us down the road to design and create the Pure P.A.F., our most authentic-sounding humbucker.
+Lindy’s passion for the sound of vintage 50’s humbuckers led us down the road to design and create the Pure P.A.F. .
+It’s by far our most authentic-sounding traditional humbucker.

 - What’s the difference between this model and the Standard Humbucker?
 The Pure P.A.F. has less turns per coil and uses a slightly weaker magnet, giving this pickup a clearer and more articulate tone than the Standard Humbucker.
 In a nutshell, this pickup has a clearer midrange and snappier highs than the Standard Humbucker.